ROOTPWA-Maintainers/ROOTPWA/README.md

     > git tag

-The Boost git repository is split into multiple submodules.
-Therefore, after choosing the tag (here e.g. `boost-1.58.0`), the checkout has to be performed for the main directory _and_ for each submodule.
+The Boost git repository is split into multiple submodules (this is also referred to as "Modular Boost").
+Therefore, after choosing the tag (here e.g. `boost-1.67.0`), the checkout has to be performed for the main directory _and_ for each submodule.
 This can be done by running the following commands (be sure to be in the main Boost directory)

-    > git checkout boost-1.58.0
+    > git checkout boost-1.67.0
-    > git submodule foreach 'git checkout --force boost-1.58.0 || true'
+    > git submodule foreach 'git checkout --force boost-1.67.0 || true'

+See <https://github.com/boostorg/boost/wiki/Getting-Started%3A-Overview> and <https://svn.boost.org/trac10/wiki/StartModMaint> for more information.

 #### Compiling Boost Library ####